Frequently Asked Questions

 As pastoral counselors, we understand that a) God created us for relationship with Him, b) that every situation in life fosters opportunities for experiencing God’s redemptive work in and through our lives, c) that many people are distracted with noise and busy-ness of life that we miss what God is clearly wanting to speak and do in our lives, and d) many people have difficulty translating what Scripture teaches to actioning it in their daily lives.
 While these last two items do not fit every person, they frequently are the case.
 Regardless, it is a healthy, spiritually integrative place to begin with exploring a person’s experience of their life and God’s interactions with them.

-Counseling is expensive, what if I cannot afford it?
+Counseling is expensive.
+What if I cannot afford it?